What is Amoxicillin?

 Common Doses of Amoxicillin

-(Commonly prescribed Amoxicillin dosage:)
+Commonly prescribed Amoxicillin dosage:

-1) For lower respiratory tract
+1) For the lower respiratory tract

 Adults or children weighing more than 40 kg: 500 mg every 8 hours or 875 mg every 12 hours